MTH548/MTH548/source/report_guide.rst

 A report must begin with an introduction section.
-It should explain the project and the goals of the report in a way which is engaging and understandable to a student who has some math background, but does not take this course.
+It should explain the project and the goals of the report in a way which is engaging and understandable to person who does not take this course.
+While writing a report imagine that you are creating a part of a portfolio that you will show while applying for a job to demonstrate your skills.

-Introduction should not be limited to a list of tasks you want to accomplish.
-While explaining the project use your own words, do not copy the project description.
+The introduction of a report must not be limited to a list of tasks you want to accomplish.
+While explaining the project use your own words, do not copy the project description posted on this website.

 .. toctree::